Avichay Adraee: Early life and career

 Adraee was born in 1982 in Haifa.
 His maternal grandparents immigrated from Iraq, his grandmother from his father's side immigrated from Turkey, and his grandfather from his father's side was born in Mandatory Palestine.
 He studied at the Hebrew Reali School in Haifa.
-When he enlisted in the IDF, he served in Unit 8200 in the Intelligence Corps.
-When he reached the rank of Staff Sergeant at the age of 22, he was offered his current position - the head of the Arab media department in the IDF Spokesperson's Office following the Israeli disengagement from Gaza.
-Adraee was then sent to an Officer's Training School and was promoted to the rank of Major.
-In November 2018 he was promoted to the rank of lieutenant colonel.
+His father reportedly encouraged him to learn Arabic at home, and he later honed his skills in school and through watching classic Egyptian films.
+While he was exposed to Iraqi Arabic at home during his childhood, he states that he learned the Arabic he knows from school.